Kit content ： Mtphagy Dye 5 μg x 1, Lyso Dye 30 μg x 1

 Notes: Mtphagy Dye and Lyso Dye are Patent Pending.

 Excitation and emission spectra of Mtphagy Dye and Lyso Dye

 HeLa cells were seeded on μ-slide 8 well (Ibidi) and cultured at 37oC overnight in a 5%-CO2 incubator.
-The cells were transfected with Parkin plasmid vector by HilyMax transfection reagent from Dojindo (Code#:H357), and incubated at 37oC overnight.
+The cells were transfected with Parkin plasmid vector by HilyMax transfection reagent (Code#:H357), and incubated at 37oC overnight.
 The Parkin expressed HeLa cells were washed with Hanks’ HEPES buffer twice and then incubated at 37oC for 30 minutes with 250 μl of 100 nmol/l Mtphagy Dye working solution containing 100 nmol/l MitoBright Deep Red (Code#:MT08).
 After the washing of the cells with Hanks’ HEPES buffer twice, the culture medium containing 10 μmol/l CCCP was added to the well.
 After 24 hours incubation, mitophagy was observed by a fluorescence microscopy.
 After removing the supernatant, 250 μl of 1 μmol/l Lyso Dye working solution were added to the cells and incubated at 37oC for 30 minutes.
 The cells were washed with Hanks’ HEPES buffer twice and then co-localization of Mtphagy, Lyso Dye and MitoBright Deep Red was observed by confocal fluorescence microscopy.

 Q : What is an advantage of the kit in comparison to Keima-Red?

 : Our kit uses a small molecular fluorescent probe and allows detection